llinauer/austro_bird_classifier/README.md

 #TLDR

-austro_bird_classifier is a CNN-based classifier that can distinguish the 72 most common bird species found in Austria by their image.
+austro_bird_classifier is a CNN-based classifier that can distinguish the 72 most common bird species found in Austria by image.

 You can test it here: https://austro-bird-classifier.scm.azurewebsites.net